jkurtb/python-api-challenge/README.md

 ---

-##### I know what you may be thinking: "The last charts or figures seem a little boring..."
+##### I know what you may be thinking: "The last charts or figures seemed a little boring..."

 ##### Okay, let's move on and dip into the world of Heatmaps and Geolocations.
 It's going to be more interesting, for sure.